-Asarco has installed four monitoring wells downstream of the tailings embankment and proposes that these wells serve as the points of compliance in the APP for the TSF (Figure 2).
-The wells will be used to characterize groundwater quality before TSF operations commence and to monitor groundwater quality throughout facility operations and for some period of time after closure.
+Asarco has installed four monitoring wells downstream of the tailings embankment that serve as the points of compliance in the APP for the TSF (Figure 2).
+The wells have been used to characterize groundwater quality before TSF construction and operations commence, and will also be used to monitor groundwater quality throughout facility operations (beginning in the quarter prior to construction) and for some period of time after closure.
 Two wells are located in Ripsey Wash, one is in the unnamed drainage east of Ripsey Wash, and one is within the Hackberry Fault zone (Figure 2).
-Pursuant to the APP that will be issued, alert levels will be set for various constituents in each of these wells, the exceedance of which will trigger certain contingency obligations.
-The permit will also establish aquifer quality limits for the constituents in these wells, the exceedance of which may be considered a permit violation).
-The current APP for the Elder Gulch TSF requires quarterly monitoring in the point of compliance wells for 32 parameters and the biennial monitoring for 3 additional parameters.
-A similar intensity of monitoring is anticipated to be required under the APP for the Ripsey Wash TSF.
+Pursuant to the APP, alert levels have been set for various constituents in each of these wells, the exceedance of which will trigger certain contingency obligations.
+The APP (No. 511395, Section 4.2) for the proposed Ripsey Wash TSF requires quarterly monitoring of the four point of compliance wells for 32 chemical and physical parameters.